 Our group’s voice is worth being heard!

 Question: Does AA need a new pamphlet for atheist and agnostic members?
-The Delegate’s 2018 Questionnaire Our Delegate, John W, has selected 8 Questions from the General Service Conference’s full agenda.
-These items are ones he most wants our Area’s conscience on.
-Question 4 is of particular interest to our group members: Consider request for […]
+The Delegate’s 2018 Questionnaire Our Delegate, John W, has selected 8 Questions from the General Service Conference’s full […]

 Widening Our Gateway